 Self-defence is just the start, training in Shinkyu Combat is an exciting and dynamic way to get a great all round workout.
 We have a great training atmosphere and you will have lots of fun and training with some great people.
-But one of the biggest benefits of training it is truly empowering- training in self-defence will build your confidence and self-esteem like no other activity can.
+But one of the biggest benefits of training is that it is truly empowering — training in self-defence will build your confidence and self-esteem like no other activity can.

 Shinkyu Combat offer classes exclusively for adults and teens, as well as mixed age classes for kids as young as 7yrs.

 Our customer service team and our instructors are there to help our students experience a rich and rewarding martial arts journey.
 There are many benefits to training in Combat: self-defence, fitness and confidence being high on the list.
 Your aspirations and goals are important to us, and our talented and experienced instructors are there to help you achieve them!

 While a lot of clubs don’t like advertising their prices, we can’t rave enough about ours and at £4 or less per class, why wouldn’t we.
 Our simple direct debit fees structure is designed to help you get the most out of your training by encouraging you to train at least twice a week.
 This helps you quickly develop reflexive skills that you can rely on and also dramatically improves your fitness, so you get both value and results from your training.

 To find out more about our fee structure click on the icon

 While the subject matter in our classes is serious, we make sure that have a positive and empowering training atmosphere that builds confidence as you improve both your fitness levels and also your skill sets.
 Not to mention that learning self-defence in itself is one of the most empowering things you can do.
 We will make sure you get a warm welcome when come to our classes.